How Black Women Go From Being The Office Pet to Company Threat

 However, as these women begin to excel, rise through the corporate or business ranks and assert themselves, transitioning from having potential to actual achievers, the perception of them shifts which is where the "threat" phase begins.
 Their confidence, ambition, and competence can be perceived as intimidating or overly aggressive, disrupting the status quo which often dictates that only a certain “type” or person can and should thrive.
 The very attributes that were once celebrated are now viewed through a lens of suspicion and discomfort.
 This shift often results in increased scrutiny, isolation, undermining behaviour and sometimes overt hostility.
 The supportive environment that Black women initially experienced can become a source of significant stress and frustration as they navigate these changing perceptions and the accompanying professional hurdles.

-Addressing the "pet to threat" phenomenon requires a concerted effort to create genuinely inclusive workplaces where the contributions of Black women are valued consistently, not just when they fit the confines of certain restrictive business management models .
-This involves continuous education on implicit biases, fostering a culture of genuine support and allyship, and implementing fair practices in mentorship, sponsorship and advancement opportunities.
-By recognizing and actively countering this dynamic, organisations can better support Black women in achieving their full potential without the fear of backlash for their success.
+Addressing the "pet to threat" phenomenon requires a concerted effort to create genuinely inclusive workplaces where the contributions of Black women are valued consistently, not just when they fit the confines of certain restrictive business management models.
+This involves continuous education on implicit biases, dismantling racist practices and fostering a culture of genuine support and allyship, and implementing fair practices in mentorship, sponsorship and advancement opportunities.
+By recognising and actively countering this dynamic, organisations can better support Black women in achieving their full potential without the fear of backlash for their success.
+As I type this I recognise that unfortunately most organisations will not address these issues in a way that best serves Black women.